 - 4.1.
-Ballot Distribution & Collection (In addition to By-Law 2.1 Section 5) - 4.1.1.
-The ballot collection methods that are valid for the Management Committee elections are Absentee, Postal and Electronic - 4.2.
-Canvassing & Disputes (in Addition to By-Law 2.1 Section 7) - 4.2.1.
-The production of a Special Candidate Newsletter containing each candidate, their current branch membership, the position(s) they are running for, a photograph of the candidate and a 500 word statement. - 4.3.
-The order of the candidates in the newsletter will be by position (Convenor, Secretary, Treasurer, Campaign Convenor, Membership Convenor, Policy Convenor, Lead National Delegate, Rural & Regional Convenor, Campaign Secretary, Campaign Treasurer, voting members of the Constitution and Arbitration Committee, general members of the Parliamentary Liaison Committee), and then by random ordering of nominees.
+Extra close of nomination provisions (in addition to By-Law 2.1 Section 3.3) - 4.1.1.
+The internal elections nomination form, as specified in Appendix 1 to By-Law 2.1 must be completed by each Applicant; - 4.2.
+Ballot Distribution & Collection (In addition to By-Law 2.1 Section 5) - 4.2.1.
+The ballot collection methods that are valid for the Management Committee elections are Absentee, Postal and Electronic - 4.3.
+Canvassing & Disputes (in Addition to By-Law 2.1 Section 7) - 4.3.1.
+The production of a Special Candidate Newsletter containing each candidate, their current branch membership, the position(s) they are running for, a photograph of the candidate and a 500 word statement. - 4.4.
+The order of the candidates in the newsletter will be by position as listed in clause 2.1 of this by-law, and then by random ordering of nominees.
 This is to be distributed with the ballots by the returning officer and will be made available online to members.